MrRezoo/blog-django/README.md

 ## General info

-Work on sample Blog with Django language . . .
+Work on sample Blog with Django framework . . .

 Some features we worked on